Have you ever said to yourself:

-And it’s not your fault; we’re all wired that way!
-Our ancient ancestors needed to be somewhat lazy for survival.
+And it’s not your fault – we’re all wired that way!
+Our ancient ancestors needed to be lazy for survival.
 They expended just enough energy to hunt and gather food for survival.
 If they saw how we expended energy on purpose they’d think we were nuts!

 Why You Should Hire a Trainer

-We’ve already established that we’re mostly all lazy.
-This is where a trainer comes in – someone to motivate you, push you, give you immediate feedback, track (and celebrate!) your progress.
+We’ve already established that we’re mostly lazy.
+This is where a trainer comes in.
+Here is someone who’s job is to motivate you, push you, give you immediate feedback, track (and celebrate!) your progress.